richwalkup/s3-deploy-cleanup/README.md

   like a typical block storage device.
 The timestamp of the first object with a given prefix will be used as the timestamp for the deployment.
 This timestamp may not be representative of the earliest timestamp in the prefix but has been used as a "close enough" representation as an optimization to avoid querying every object in the bucket.
-If deployments
+If deployments happen very frequently to where a second deployment could happen before the prior one is fully published to S3, this optimization should be removed.

 ### TODO:
 * Add key/prefix count tracking for output visibility